MArhamAA1422/b6-learning/js/JS-env.md

+## In RAM
+- The Call Stack (a data structure) lives in the JS Engine’s memory space (RAM).
+- The GEC is the first frame pushed onto the Call Stack.

 ## Execution Context
-- everything in js happens inside at EC (like a box)
+- everything in js happens inside at EC (like a box, a DS)
 - **Memory component** or Var env
     - variables, functions
 - **Code component** or Thread of Execution